stats60/stats60.github.io/prospectus/index.md

 Grades will be determined as follows:

 - Pre-class assignments (20% credit/no credit)
-- In-class assessments (30%)
+- In-class assessments (25%)
 - Written assignments/problem sets (30%)
-- Final project writeup and peer review (10%)
+- Final project writeup, peer review, and presentation (15%)
 - Section attendance and participation (10%)

 Three each of the pre-class and in-class assessments will be dropped to compute the final grade.